 Explain the potential consequences of remaining in persistent debt

-From June 2019, we’ll start writing to the customers that we wrote to 9 months previously and whose accounts are still in persistent debt - and so have been for 27 months in total – again, encouraging them to increase their payments if they can afford it or to ask for help if they need it.
+From June 2019, we started writing to the customers that we wrote to 9 months previously and whose accounts are still in persistent debt - and so have been for 27 months in total – again, encouraging them to increase their payments if they can afford it or to ask for help if they need it.
+We also send a follow up SMS, where we hold a valid mobile number.